sauntimo/resume/README.md

 - [Last.fm](https://last.fm/user/sauntimo)

 ## Projects

+### Crypto-cli
+A commandline app written in typescript to get crypto asset prices.
+Grab the code from [github.com/sauntimo/crypto-cli](https://github.com/sauntimo/crypto-cli).

 ### Tech Jobs Bristol
 A jobs board built on Node.js, Express, MongoDB and Mongoose, with OAuth sign-in via Github with passport.js.
 See the code at [github.com/sauntimo/tech-jobs](https://github.com/sauntimo/tech-jobs) or the app running on heroku at [bristol-tech-jobs.herokuapp.com](https://bristol-tech-jobs.herokuapp.com).